-Like most other OBD2 scanners in this price range, the Autel MaxiCheck Pro supports viewing, graphing and recording of live OBD2 data.
-It comes with an SD card on which you can record the data for playback at a later time.
+Like most other OBD2 scanners in this price range, the Autel MaxiCheck Pro supports viewing, graphing, and recording live OBD2 data.
+It comes with an SD card on which you can record the data for playback later.

 In addition to that, the Autel MaxiCheck Pro also provides Mode 6 and freeze frame data.
 While the latter shows historical emission-related faults, Mode 6 acts as a store where the engine stores emission-related data when they occur.

 Finally, the Autel MaxiCheck Pro is an OBD2 scanner.
-So if your car is OBD2-compliant, or if you are a mechanic/enthusiast who frequently works on OBD2 cars then you have one more reason to consider buying this device.
+So if your car is OBD2-compliant, or if you are a mechanic/enthusiast who frequently works on OBD2 vehicles, you have one more reason to consider buying this device.

-Just in case you need to know, OBD2 cars are those made and/or sold in the US from 1996 to date.
-Now, the Autel MaxiCheck Pro covers both domestic and foreign brands, including Ford, GM, Jaguar, Land Rover, VW, Audi, BMW, Mercedes, Citroen, Volvo etc.
+In case you need to know, OBD2 cars were made and/or sold in the US from 1996 to date.
+Now, the Autel MaxiCheck Pro covers domestic and foreign brands, including Ford, GM, Jaguar, Land Rover, VW, Audi, BMW, Mercedes, Citroen, and Volvo, etc.

-The scanner doesn’t have a built-in battery, it draws power directly from the car battery.
-It is rated for 12.0 to 18.0 V. That means it’s only compatible with cars and light trucks that supply a maximum of 18V.
+The scanner doesn’t have a built-in battery, and it draws power directly from the car battery.
+It is rated from 12.0 to 18.0 V. That means it’s only compatible with cars and light trucks that supply a maximum of 18V.

-- Works well and doesn’t lag when displaying data
+- It works well and doesn’t lag when displaying data

-- Comes with free updates for one year
+- It comes with free updates for one year

-- Package includes a 1-year warranty on the product
+- The package includes a 1-year warranty on the product

 - Displays code definitions and give recommendations for fixing faults

 - It doesn’t cover some essential systems like transmission